 Pour the remaining tomato sauce over the top of the vegetables and brisket.

-Place into the preheated oven.
+Place brisket into the preheated oven.
 Let it roast undisturbed for 5 to 7 hours.
-It will take about 1 hour per pound of meat (leaner cuts of meat may take longer—test for doneness).
+It will take about 1 hour per pound of meat (leaner cuts of meat like grass fed may take longer—test for doneness).
 Brisket is ready when it flakes tenderly when pierced with a fork.
 You can let it cook even longer for a soft, shredded texture if that’s what you prefer.
 When fully cooked, the brisket will have shrunk in size.

 I recommend making this brisket ahead; allowing it to sit in the refrigerator for 1-2 nights will improve the flavor.
 If you would like to do this, skip ahead to where it says “Make Ahead Directions.”
 If you are not making ahead, continue reading.